dadoonet/s02e14-snapshots/README.md

 ![Kibana Snapshots Management](images/30-policy.png "Kibana Snapshots Management")

 Click on Create policy to create a new one named `daily-bytes`.
-As it's a demo, we want to run many snapshots in the next minutes, so we are choosing a timebased snapshot name pattern: `<demo-{now/m{yyyy.MM.dd.HH.mm.ss}}>`.
+As it's a demo, we want to run many snapshots in the next minutes, so we are choosing a timebased snapshot name pattern: `<demo-{now{HH.mm.ss}}>`.
 We will be using the `elastic-bytes` repository we created early on.
 The minimum schedule we can have is every 15 minutes so we are using `0 */15 * * * ?` cron expression.

 ![Kibana Snapshots Management](images/31-policy.png "Kibana Snapshots Management")